Free SPSS Alternatives: An Overview (2026)

 Step 3: Import Your Data with Drag-and-Drop

 Drag and drop your exported Excel or CSV file onto the DataStatPro import area.
-The platform automatically detects your variable names, scales (nominal, ordinal, scale/continuous), and data structure — replicating the SPSS Variable View experience without manual configuration.
+The platform automatically detects variable names, measurement scales (nominal, ordinal, scale/continuous), and data structure — replicating the SPSS Variable View experience without manual configuration.

 Step 4: Recreate Your Statistical Analyses